Bahrain Accuses Qatar Of Belligerence In Escalation Of The Crisis In the Persian Gulf

 Just a few weeks ago, in June 5, the Persian Gulf region was thrown into a political crisis when Saudi Arabia and its allies decided to cut ties with the State of Qatar and enact a blockade to the small island nation after accusing it of financing extremists in the wider Middle East region.
 Today, Sheik Khalim bin Ahmed al-Khalifa, the foreign minister of Bahrain, one of Riyadh’s allies, accused Doha of escalating the military crisis prompted by the previous incident.

-He further added that the current crisis between the Arab states and Qatar was to remain within the scope of diplomacy and “security-oriented”, adding that the arrival of armored vehicles from foreign nations was an escalation of Doha’s making, the agency Reuters reports.
+He further added that the current crisis between the Arab states and Qatar was to remain within the scope of diplomacy and “security-oriented,” adding that the arrival of armored vehicles from foreign nations was an escalation of Doha’s making, the agency Reuters reports.

 Such remarks come after Turkey has deployed additional troops, including 100 aircraft with supplies, to the military base it has in Qatari territory in support of Doha’s government.
 Ankara has supported Qatar ever since the crisis began, and the President Recep Erdogan has even repudiated the ultimatum made by Riyadh and her allies last Friday, declaring it to be “unlawful” and “against Islamic values.”